How do I present my hobbies & interests on my resume? Does it count?

 Collection hobbies and personal interests on resume

-Collection hobbies and personal interests on resume are a good way to show that someone has a persevering nature and a specific way to approach situations.
-The person may come off as hard headed and closed off to opinions of others.
+Collection hobbies and personal interests on resume are a good way to show that someone has a nature for perseverance and perseverance and usually shows an exquisite approach to situations.

 These unique hobbies and personal interests on resume must be listed when the creative aspect of a person is to be highlighted.